- Kills and repels the most common flying nuisance pests including flies, gnats, mosquitoes, and moths

 A. These ingredients are used as emulsifiers to help the oil and water in the formula to mix together well when the can is shaken to get an even, uniform mixture that is needed for product performance.
 Without these ingredients, the oil and water would remain separated (oil floats, water sinks), which compromises the effectiveness of the product.

 These ingredients are on the US EPA Minimum Risk Pesticide Program approved list of ingredients.
-The Maggie’s Farm Flying Insect Killer is classified by the US EPA as a minimum-risk pesticide (see link: www.epa.gov/minimum-risk-pesticides).
+The Maggie’s Farm Flying Insect Killer is classified by the U.S. EPA as a minimum-risk pesticide.

-Q: I’m spraying this on my plants, is it ok to spray on my plants?
+Q: Is this ok to spray on my plants?